HBClab/boost-beh-js/README.md

 ---
 #### Check if Git is Installed

-Open a terminal and run:
+Open a terminal (or powershell for Windows) and run:

 ```sh
 git --version